 - High Risk - over 200 failed attempts.

-ENDPOINT DETECTION - RANSOMWARE ENCRYPTION PROTECTION
+RANSOMWARE ENCRYPTION PROTECTION

 The Process Details view gives information on the parent process and the spawned processes, their PIDs, username, File Name, Path, Command-Line, Thread Count, top 3 encrypted files, Write Operations, Read Operations, MD5, Signature, and Owner.